geek-lunch/workshops/README.md

 # workshops
-Geek's lunch organization (Qc, Canada)
+Here is the repository of Geek's lunch organization, where students from University Laval (Qc, Canada) store R scripts on tips about coding, packages skills in R statistical software